The Return of the Six Million Dollar Man and the Bionic Woman: Extended plot

 Oscar Goldman narrates a memo detailing the recent activity of a paramilitary organization called "Fortress" which has been raiding military sites, stealing automatic weapons and other munitions.
 The group is shown easily completing their most recent raid, and member Santiago states that the group will now be focusing their efforts in America.

 Oscar visits Steve Austin as his boat returns to the dock and explains that Fortress is active again, despite the leader, Lyle Stenning, still being in prison.
-Oscar notes the name of Steve's boat is Summer Maiden and the two discuss the romantic relationship Steve had with Jaime Sommers and the circumstances of Chris William's death in Budapest.
+Oscar notes the name of Steve's boat is Summer Maiden and the two discuss the romantic relationship Steve had with Jaime Sommers and the circumstances of Chris Williams' death in Budapest.
 Steve refuses to come out of retirement, but Oscar reminds Steve that Stenning may still come after him for putting him in prison.

 Steve is asked by Air Force colleagues to speak to his estranged son, Michael Austin, because he is a reckless pilot but is due to graduate soon.
 Steve agrees to meet his son for dinner.
 Oscar learns of the dinner, and arranges for Jaime to be at the same restaurant under the pretense of a blind date with Martin.
 Jaime and Steve encounter one another, but when Jaime tries to leave and Steve asks her to stop, she accidentally throws him through a window.
 Michael arrives to see Steve surrounded by broken glass, and the two walk on the pier discussing their lost years.
 Steve has trouble relating and Michael leaves.

 The next day, Fortress members attempt to capture Steve in order to duplicate his bionics which leads to a high-speed car chase.
 Steve evades them and goes to Oscar's office.
 The two discuss the kidnapping attempt and the reaction of Jaime at the restaurant, which Steve regards with confusion.
 Oscar tells him that Jaime, after getting a concussion on her last mission, now remembers everything about her relationship with Steve, including her feelings.

 Oscar visits Jaime in a park, where she is being surveilled from the bushes by Fortress members intent on taking her as an easier bionic target than Steve.
 Jaime tells Oscar about the overwhelming flood of recollection and emotions she had when her memory was fully restored, and her frustration about her lost relationship with Steve.
 Oscar consoles her, but tells her to stay away from Steve due to the Fortress threat, and reminds her that they may target her, as well.